-Adenovirus (腺病毒) is a common virus that can affect individuals of all ages, but it is especially prevalent among children.
-This virus can cause a range of illnesses, from mild respiratory infections and colds to severe pneumonia, with symptoms varying across different age groups.
+Adenovirus (腺病毒) is a common virus affecting individuals of all ages, but it is especially prevalent among children.
+This virus can cause various illnesses, from mild respiratory infections and colds to severe pneumonia, with symptoms varying across different age groups.
 This article will delve into the basics of adenovirus, its symptoms, treatment options, and preventive measures.

 What is Adenovirus?

 Adenoviruses (ADV) are a group of non-enveloped DNA viruses that can infect humans and some animals.
-They are primarily transmitted through respiratory secretions, droplets, direct contact, and consumption of contaminated food or water.
-Adenoviruses can survive in the environment for extended periods and are resistant to many disinfectants.
+They are primarily transmitted through respiratory secretions, droplets, direct contact, and contaminated food or water consumption.
+Adenoviruses can survive in the environment for extended periods and resist many disinfectants.

 Can Adults Get Infected with Adenovirus?